tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 For that purpose, go to :menuselection:`Tools --> preference --> plugins Tab`

-# TODO add CAPTURE
+.. todo:: add CAPTURE

 .. figure:: wapt_console-generate_new_certificate.png
   :align: center
   :alt: Generate a self-signed certificate

   Click add to add plugins, then edit the corespondente columns

 .. list-table::
    :header-rows: 1